Barbara Barbara, We Face a Shining Future: Critical reception

 Barbara Barbara, We Face a Shining Future received critical acclaim.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 81, based on 26 reviews, which indicates "universal acclaim".
 It was Underworld's most critically acclaimed album on the site since 1999's Beaucoup Fish.
 Critics praised the production values and Karl Hyde's vocal performance, calling it the band's best album in years, as well as viewing it as their creative rebirth in the band's late musical career period.
 David Jeffries from AllMusic awarded the album 4 stars out of 5, describing the album as "Near perfect and a step forward as well" and proclaimed that "Barbara Barbara, We Face a Shining Future belongs on Underworld's top shelf."

 Accolades

 Commercial performance

 Barbara Barbara, We Face a Shining Future debuted at number 10 on the UK Albums Chart, with first-week sales of 7,017 copies.
 This makes it Underworld's third album to reach the top 10 in the chart and their first UK top ten album since Beaucoup Fish in 1999.
 Barbara Barbara... also charted on several other UK charts including the Dance Albums Chart (No. 2), Download Albums Chart (No. 6), UK Physical Albums Chart (No. 10), UK Record Store Albums Chart (No. 3), UK Sales Albums Chart (No. 7) and UK Vinyl Albums Chart (No. 4).

-It also made the Billboard 200, debuting at number 200.
-It's the band's seventh album to achieve this.
+It also made the Billboard 200 chart, debuting and peaking at number 200.
+It's the band's seventh album to enter the chart.